utsavlamichhane/mbX_2.9_Beta/README.md

-Code run sequence
+Code run sequence:

-Firstly run the codes in the installation.md
+1. Firstly run the codes in the installation.md

-Then run function_test.md
+2. Then run function_test.md